sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 '''Words''' (FrancoSaliola, Sébastien Labbé)
  * ideas for improving to the code (Stream for infinite words?)
  * discussions regarding the trac #5002
- * finish and post words_new_fct_sl.patch to trac
+ * finish and post words_new_fct_sl.patch to trac #5037
  * create a Lyndon word class
+ * trac #4954: Words_over_Alphabet should check the type of input alphabet
  * Add Generalized Thue-Morse words to words.[TAB]
  * Add Random Word and Random Testing
  * Add Notes about words library
- * '''Word Paths''' -- Final improvements to word paths, get the patch posted to trac and reviewed.
+ * '''Word Paths''' -- Final improvements to word paths, get the patch posted to trac #5038 and reviewed.
 Discussion about getting Christoffel Words inherits from Word Paths.
 (Sébastien Labbé).
  * '''Dyck Word''' -- Discussions about getting Dyck Words inherits from Word Paths.
 Comparisons of efficiency.
 (Sébastien Labbé).
  * '''Word Morphism''' -- Word Morphism actually herits from SageObject and it should be a more general Morphism class.
 (Sébastien Labbé).
  * '''Language''' -- Create a Language class.
 (Sébastien Labbé).